 If you are in business and on Twitter, I’d like to assume that you at least have a reasonably well thought out website and online business plan.
 You don’t have your own website?
 Read on.

-Your website is the one thing you should be able to count on if all things fail.
+Your website is the one thing you can count on if all things fail.
 Find yourself a web person you can trust.
 But definitely don’t make that person your current slave.
 No matter how much you trust them.
 In my two decades as a web designer, I have seen so many websites breaking down along with messy breakups.
 In the long run, it’s 100% worth paying a neutral party to deal with your professional affairs.

 Mailing List – Email Marketing